Oliver Hill (attorney): Politics

 Returning to his law practice in Richmond, Hill also served as chief of the Virginia branch's legal staff.
 In 1947, Hill persuaded W. Lester Banks to act as the Virginia Chapter's Executive Director and handle the organization's day-to-day activities.
 This allowed Hill to make his only attempts for election to public office.

 In 1947, he first ran for the City Council of Richmond (which had changed its system to nine members elected at-large rather than by districts as before the war), but came in 10th in a race for 9 seats.
 Hill ran again in 1949 and became the first African American on the City Council of Richmond since Reconstruction.
 At the time, the city's population was about 30% black, and Hill said he hoped that his election would not only help remove prejudice against blacks in the city, but also give Richmonders a better experience of the responsibilities of citizenship.
 However, Hill did not win re-election in the next election (1951), failing to make the last available seat by 44 votes, because controversy over his legal work discussed below had begun, and because Hill also supported an unpopular highway project.

+In 1955, Hill sought the Democratic nomination for a seat in the Virginia House of Delegates.
+He came in tenth out of twelve seeking the nomination.